mapbox/mapbox-gl-js/.github/PULL_REQUEST_TEMPLATE.md

  - [ ] manually test the debug page
  - [ ] tagged `@mapbox/studio` and/or `@mapbox/maps-design` if this PR includes style spec or visual changes
  - [ ] tagged `@mapbox/gl-native` if this PR includes shader changes or needs a native port
- - [ ] include changelog info
-    - [ ] add a changelog label ('bug', 'feature', 'docs', etc).
-Use the label 'skip changelog' to hide this PR in the changelog
+ - [ ] add a changelog label ('bug', 'feature', 'docs', etc) or use the label 'skip changelog'
-    - [ ] include a changelog entry.
-The PR title is used or optionaly a tagged `<changelog>...</changelog>` section in the body.
+ - [ ] include a changelog entry in the PR title or optionaly a tagged `<changelog>...</changelog>` section